-The idea of ‘responsible investing’ seems to be catching on in Australia, with a global sustainable investment group that covers Australia, New Zealand and other developed nations, reporting that assets managed under ‘responsible investment’ strategies increased by 25% between 2014-16 to $US22.89 trillion.1
+The idea of ‘responsible investment’ seems to be catching on in Australia, with a global sustainable investment group that covers Australia, New Zealand and other developed nations, reporting that assets managed under responsible investment strategies increased by 25% between 2014-16 to $US22.89 trillion.1

 Responsible investment is defined by the UN as an approach that aims to incorporate investors’ preferences around environmental, social and governance (ESG) factors into their investment portfolios.

-It’s important to remember that sustainability preferences are not restricted to greenhouse gas emissions.
+It’s important to remember that sustainable investment preferences are not restricted to greenhouse gas emissions.
 Many people also have concerns about land use and biodiversity, toxic spills, operational waste and waste management.

 A solution is to focus first on developing an investment methodology that emphasises the sources of higher expected returns while minimising turnover and trading costs.
 Once this framework is in place, we can get to work on the other part.